GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The Analytical Engine does not occupy common ground with mere 'calculating machines.'
-It holds a position wholly its own, and the considerations it suggests are more interesting in their nature.
+> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
+Now they have two problems.
 >
-> ~ *Ada Lovelace*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts